Tigor.nl

 • Hire and keep a good architect :-) Errors in design are very expensive to correct if the system is already build

 • Keep it simple when it comes to structuring and modeling your Datawarehouse or Data Lake.
-Do you understand what a Data Vault is, what problem it solves en do you have that problems
+Do you understand what a Data Vault is, what problem it solves en do you have those problems at all?

 • Keep it simple when organizing development process.
 Being developer myself for 20+ years I love making things.
 I love developing, low code or not, making code generators that make code.
 It is all good until someone else has to take over.
 For them it's often much less fun.
 Besides, your company suddenly confronted with the fact that it created critical software which it depends on and it has to maintain and which is not the primary business at all.
 So avoid it at all cost!